Modern data firms need data siloed away at different locations to be in an analysis-ready form in a unified data repository.

 • This is especially beneficial for integrating older systems with newer ones, as the middleware can help transform the legacy data into a format that the newer systems can understand.

 • However, there are a few challenges with this approach when compared to similar data integration techniques.
-Middlewares have to be continuously monitored, deployed, and maintained by the engineering team.
+The engineering team must continuously monitor, deploy, and maintain the middleware.

-• You may also face limited functionalities with middleware data integration techniques, as middlewares are not always completely compatible with all applications.
+• You may also face limited functionalities with middleware data integration techniques, as middleware is not always completely compatible with all applications.

 5. Data Warehousing